Anthony Gordon (footballer): Senior career

 Gordon received his first call up for the England senior squad in March 2024 for friendlies against Brazil and Belgium.
 He made his debut on 23 March when starting England's 1–0 defeat to Brazil at Wembley Stadium.
 He was named in England's 26-man squad for UEFA Euro 2024.

 On 17 November 2024, Gordon scored his first senior international goal in a 5–0 UEFA Nations League victory against the Republic of Ireland.

+In May 2026, Gordon was named in the 26-man squad to represent England at the 2026 FIFA World Cup.
+He provided two assists for goals scored by Harry Kane in a 2–1 win over DR Congo in the World Cup Round of 32.
+He scored the opening goal against Argentina in the semi-finals but England were eventually eliminated in a 2–1 loss.

 Personal life

 Gordon is in a relationship with Annie Keating.
 He became a father in 2023.
+In addition to his native English, he speaks Spanish and Catalan, which he learned in preparation to play for FC Barcelona.

-Gordon has spoken about the importance of books in driving his success, with The Art of Winning by former New Zealand rugby player Dan Carter cited as one of his favourites.
+Gordon has spoken about the importance of books in driving his success, citing The Art of Winning by former New Zealand rugby player Dan Carter.